AdaCore/training_labs_standalone/doc/160_genericity_text.rst

 The :code:`Sorts` package provides types and procedures used to sort lists of :ada:`Integers`.

-Create a generic :code:`Sort_Generics` package that provide sorting capabilities for lists containing any scalar type.
+Create a generic :code:`Sort_Generics` package that provides sorting capabilities for lists containing any scalar type.

 ----------
 Question 3
 ----------

-Modifythe :code:`Sort_Generics` package to allow sorting capabilities for lists containing any type (including non-scalar types).
+Modify the :code:`Sort_Generics` package to allow sorting capabilities for lists containing any type (including non-scalar types).

 Find a way to resolve the problem that comes with the use of :ada:`'Image` in